“To get a mortgage in Canada, you have to have some of your own money in the deal, and more is always better.”

 You must prove the source of the down payment plus 1-1.5% more for closing costs (lawyer, inspection, appraisal, property tax adjustment).
 Please provide clear copies of any combination of the following as they apply to proving the source of your down payment:

 • Accumulated Savings - provide the last 90 days of applicable savings and chequing bank account statements showing applicant’s name and account number.
 Explain any large deposits.
-Need history from each account that held the money.
+Need to see the transaction history from each account that held the money.

-• RRSP/TFSA/Investment Accounts - **Last 90 days** of account statements showing applicant’s name and account number – RRSP amounts must be at least 90 days old to avoid tax withholding
+• RRSP/TFSA/Investment Accounts - **Last 90 days** of account statements showing applicant’s name and account number – RRSP amounts must be at least 90 days old if you want to avoid a tax withholding.

 • Gift - Gift letter signed by all parties, copy of actual cheque, and proof of deposit.